 1. Take stock of everything you have, what you need, and where

 Chances are, your practice or hospital maintains quite a bit of inventory.
 Before you can truly get organized, you’ll need to get to the bottom of what you have and where the best place to store it might be.
-Start with a full-blown audit.
+Start with an inventory audit.
 You may need to perform this while your office is closed or count inventory little by little to avoid disrupting your practice.
 However you decide to count your inventory physically, don’t skip this step.

 Once you have clarity about what you have on hand, consider whether these items are stored in the most convenient place.
 It’s possible that your current storage situation is suboptimal.
 From exam rooms to storage closets to off-site facilities, you want to determine exactly what your team needs in every storage area available.